nlrarojas/docker-cli/README.md

-# CLI Docker image for Drupal
+# CLI Docker image for Drupal with PHP 7.3

 ## Includes